A faint M$_{\rm UV} = -14.5$ Lyman-continuum leaker candidate in the epoch of reionization: Unprecedented Ly$\alpha$ properties at z=5.725: Results

-In this likely scenario, the narrow \lya\ line resolved with XShooter and its nearly symmetric profile suggest that the blue wing is only weakly affected by intergalactic medium absorption, which at $z=5.7$ could otherwise attenuate more than 50\% of the total line flux \citep[e.g.,][]{Laursen2011}.
-As reported by \citet{Morishita2025}, AMORE6 lies between two known overdensities each of them separated by $\sim 5$ proper Mpc from the source; a possibility is that these structures may have generated an ionized region around AMORE6, mitigating the expected IGM damping.
-From simulations that couple \lya\ transfer with detailed radiation hydrodynamics in individual \hii\ regions, \citet{Kakiichi2021} studied the interplay between \lya\ and LyC escape and suggested that the shape of the main \lya\ peak can distinguish between anisotropic LyC leakage through holes in a turbulent \hii\ region (favored by asymmetry) and isotropic LyC leakage from a fully density-bounded \hii\ region (symmetric profile).
-AMORE6 would then represent the first likely example of an isotropic LyC emitter at $z\simeq 6$.
+In this likely scenario, the narrow \lya\ line resolved with X-shooter and its nearly symmetric profile suggest that the blue wing is only weakly affected by absorption of the intergalactic medium, which at $z=5.7$ might otherwise attenuate more than 50\% of the total line flux \citep[e.g.,][]{Laursen2011}.
+As reported by \citetalias{Morishita2025}, AMORE6 lies between two known overdensities that are each separated by $\sim 5$ proper Mpc from the source.
+These structures might have generated an ionized region around AMORE6 that mitigates the expected IGM damping.

-Alternatively, RT models predict a relatively symmetric emission at systemic redshift also at higher densities ($\rm N_{\rm HI} > 10^{17}$ cm$^{-2}$) in case of fast expanding gas shells ($\rm v_{exp}\gg100~km\,s^{-1}$, \citealp{schaerer11grid}, see Appendix~\ref{sec:app:RT}).
-Such fast outflows are observed in massive and/or highly star forming galaxies ($\rm M\gtrsim10^9~M_\odot$, $\rm SFR\gtrsim 1~M_\odot yr^{-1}$, \citealp{Chisholm2015}).
-However, we remind that AMORE6 is intrinsically a small and faint/low-mass system (Fig.~\ref{fig:literature}, centre), i.e. closer to a massive star cluster or compact HII region, for which velocities $\rm <100~km\,s^{-1}$ are expected \citep[e.g.,][]{Heckman2000,Schwartz2004,Martin2005,TenorioTagle2015,Turner2015}.
+As a alternative to the main interpretation, RT models predict a relatively symmetric emission at systemic redshift at higher densities ($\rm N_{\rm HI} > 10^{17}$ cm$^{-2}$) in case of fast-expanding gas shells ($\rm v_{exp}\gg100~km\,s^{-1}$; \citealp{schaerer11grid}; see our Appendix~\ref{sec:app:RT}).
+Fast outflows like this are observed in massive and/or highly star-forming galaxies ($\rm M\gtrsim10^9~M_\odot$, $\rm SFR\gtrsim 1~M_\odot yr^{-1}$; \citealp{Chisholm2015}).
+However, we recall that AMORE6 is intrinsically a small and low-mass system, that is, it is closer to a massive star cluster or compact HII region, for which velocities $\rm <100~km\,s^{-1}$ are expected \citep[e.g.,][]{TenorioTagle2015,Turner2015}.
+In addition, studies of local LyC emitters found that LAE systems with the narrowest \lya\ profile (as in the case of AMORE6) show the lowest velocities \citep[e.g.,][]{Jaskot2017}.